Exopandora/KardExoTools/README.md

 ## Build ##

 1. Run `gradlew build`
-2. The server jar can be found in `build/libs/`
+2. The mod jar can be found in `build/libs/`

 ## Configure (Optional) ##